The School just opened.

 I was extremely proud of him, it was a very classy thing to do.

-Due to the fact that no one took him up on his challenge he requested my husband Garry to come up and do chi sao with him.
+No one took him up on his challenge he requested my husband Garry to do chi sao with him.

-Garry had asked him earlier not to use him as a guinea pig in front of his brother and he had said he wouldn't.
+Garry had asked him earlier not to use him as a guinea pig in front of his brother.

 I couldn’t help myself and dobbed him in by pointing behind the pole to David.

-David made a joke about this as Garry came out and they proceeded to do some random chi sao together.
+David made a joke about this as Garry came out of hiding to do random chi sao together.

 Garry was humble but still held his own.

-The following year my husband Garry and I decided to enter our students into the National All Styles Competition.
+The following year Garry and I decided to enter our students into the NAS Competition.

-David actually told us we should not enter as it was a Karate tournament and we would not have any chance.
+David actually told us we should not enter as it was a Karate tournament.

 We entered and one of our students achieved a first place in continuous fighting.